davee0/-SRB1-Remake/Readme.txt

-ReSRB1_22pack.pk3 is Asset pack used for mapping
+SRB1AP.pk3 is Asset pack used for mapping and bases for further releases

 >>>> SRB1 Remake Credits <<<<